Robert Wilson (rugby union, born 1861)

-Robert "Bob" James Wilson (15 April 1861 – 14 May 1944) was a New Zealand rugby union player who represented New Zealand national side, the All Blacks in 1884, playing in the forward position.
+Robert James Wilson (15 April 1861 – 14 May 1944) was a New Zealand rugby union player who was part of the first New Zealand national rugby team in 1884.
+He played in the forward position.

 Career

 Known by the nickname "baby" (likely due to him weighing about 60 kilograms while playing in the forwards), Wilson received national honours for the 1884 tour of New South Wales coming out of the now-defunct East Christchurch club.
-Although he never played a single provincial game in New Zealand.
-He was selected because of Edward D'Auvergne's withdrawal.
+Although he never played a single provincial game in New Zealand, he was selected because of Edward D'Auvergne's withdrawal.

-The tour manager, S.E Sleigh described Wilson as "perhaps the youngest player in the team who held his own with the other forwards".
+The tour manager, S.E Sleigh, described Wilson as “perhaps the youngest player in the team who held his own with the other forwards”.

-Wilson appeared in six of the nine total matches, in the process scoring two tries.
+Wilson appeared in six of the nine tour matches, none of them test matches, in which he scored two tries.